 The creation of each unique ceremony requires, on average, around 25 hours of my time.
-My fee is all inclusive*, with the exception of accommodation (more than two hours’ drive from my Howard Springs home), Christmas, New Year and unusual transport costs.
+My fee is all inclusive*, with the exception of Christmas, New Year and unusual transport and accommodation costs.
 Your ceremony date and time will be confirmed and secured by payment of your booking fee at the time of booking and no paperwork will be accepted or issued, nor will drafts of the ceremony be released, before this occurs.

 Due to the high number of enquiries I receive, I cannot guarantee your date until your booking fee has been received.

 The outstanding balance is payable within four weeks of the first draft of the ceremony being issued.
 I will not attend the ceremony unless all fees have been paid and original copies of the required documents have been sighted by me by the time of your rehearsal, at the very latest.

 Payment may be made by cash or internet bank transfer.
 Please put your names in the reference field if paying by internet bank transfer.

 Should the ceremony be cancelled by you, the booking fee is non-refundable.
 Should either of you cancel the ceremony within six weeks of the scheduled ceremony date, having paid the balance, no refunds will be paid.

 Margi MacGregor retains all intellectual property rights over any part of the ceremony created by her, and no part of her ceremony documentation may be published, sold or made available without her approval.